hapax/hapax.github.io/assets/teaching.md

 who trudge tirelessly and without complaint for hours.
 These students seem to have the most hiking potential.
-But if walking is a skill that can be *developed*, rather than a natural ability (like double-jointedness) you either have or don't, then we have just cut ourselves off from a huge reservoir of talent.
+But if walking is a skill that can be *developed*, rather than a natural ability, like double-jointedness, you're either born with or not?
+If it can be developing, then just taking natural walkers cuts us off from a huge reservoir of talent: the students who could become good hikers if they were motivated to walk.

 There is a simple way to develop good hikers and maximise access to
 talent: stop marching students through the scrubland!